RamSailopal/RamSailopal/README.md

 Coming from a background coding in Visual Basic, this was a bit of a "culture shock".

 From here, I continued in various roles, covering most aspects of the classic system lifecycle.
 I've supported, developed, implemented, migrated and integrated systems.
 I've worked in positions covering software, systems and databases.
 I always felt restricted and unsatisfied with the "labels", "ceilings" and "politics" that came with corporate I.T. though.
-I've quickly become bored and wanted more.
+I quickly became bored and wanted more.

 Becoming disillusioned with I.T., I found Linux and open source.
 I found expression and collaboration.
 I found the ability to learn and grow off co-working in an unrivalled way.
 The ability to work with some of the best and most creative minds in the industry with absolutely no barriers.